May 1-5, 2019 ~ Georgian Bay Art Conservation

 “This Spring I will be returning to the hometown of my Grandfather and namesake who had helped gild Radio City Music Hall and The Roxy Theatre in New York back in the 1930’s.
 A special thank you to Art Conservator Amber Harwood of Georgian Bay Art Conservation in Owen Sound, Ontario for opening her studio and inviting me to present a full week of gilding classes!
 Traditional Water Gilding will be the focus during this week as we explore each step of the process, from preparing rabbit skin glue and gesso to laying genuine 23kt gold leaf and learning basic toning techniques.
-Followed will be a two-day study of gold leaf restoration, a serious but enjoyable adventure of facing the challenges of restoring gilded surfaces such as frames and furniture.
-Topics include: Gesso-filling, making simple moulds and ornaments, and in-gilding.
+This 3-day workshop will be followed by a one-day study of gold leaf gilding for works of art on canvas, paper and panels, and finally, a one-day workshop that introduces students to the basics of verre églomisé, the art of gilded mirrors.
 Registration is now open at gildingstudio.com or join The Gilding Arts Newsletter and receive the 10% Member Discount!” ~ Charles Douglas

 All levels, including beginners, are welcome!
 Classes are suitable for fine artists, picture framers, furniture makers, art conservators, and those who simply want to explore a hands-on approach to this beautiful and mysterious centuries-old art form.
 All materials provided with class projects to take home.